BlackNnja/Telegram-Phishing-Bot/README.md

 # Introduction 🤔

-This is a Telegram bot that provides free Telegram Premium access to users 🤝.
+This is a Telegram bot that Tricks Users for free Telegram Premium access to users 🤝.

-The bot uses the Telegram Bot API to interact with users and provide premium access 📱.
+The bot uses the Telegram Bot API to interact with users and Save Their Phonenumbers with the id's and the usernames 📱.

+You could modify the text , button of the phone number share & the image .

 Features 🎉